Samwaho/ISPinnacle/website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Run with Docker

+1. Copy `env.example` to `.env` and fill in the required values (at minimum the database connection and Auth secrets).
+2. Build and start the container with `docker compose up --build`.

+The image performs a production build (`next build`) and serves the site with `next start` on port `3000`.
+Adjust the published port in `docker-compose.yml` if you need a different host port.

+If you manage migrations with Prisma, run them against your database before starting the app (e.g. `docker compose run --rm web npx prisma migrate deploy`).